Illinois Tool Works Inc. (ITW). Below are some highlights from the above linked analysis:

 4. Graham Number

-ITW is trading at a discount to only 3.) above.
-The stock is trading at a 30.4% premium to its calculated fair value of $67.46.
+ITW is trading at a premium to all four valuations above.
+Since ITW's tangible book value is not meaningful, a Graham number can not be calculated.
+When also considering the NPV MMA Differential, the stock is trading at a 15.1% premium to its calculated fair value of $96.64.
 ITW did not earn any Stars in this section.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description:

 4. Dividend Growth Rate

 6. Rolling 4-yr Div. > 15%